Wang Hao (table tennis, born 1983)

-Wang Hao (王皓 (Wáng Hào); born 15 December 1983) is a retired Chinese table tennis player.
-He became the world champion in men's singles in Yokohama, Japan, in May 2009, defeating three-time World Champion Wang Liqin 4–0.
-His other notable accomplishments include being a three-time World Cup Champion in 2007, 2008 and 2010, a singles silver medalist at the 2004 Summer Olympics, 2008 Summer Olympics and the 2012 Summer Olympics.
-In January 2010, he was replaced by Ma Long as the #1 rank on the official ITTF world rankings.
-He was previously ranked #1 on the official ITTF world rankings for 27 consecutive months, from October 2007 to December 2009.
-In April 2011, he was again the top ranked male player in the world.
+Wang Hao (王皓 (Wáng Hào); born December 15, 1983) is a retired Chinese table tennis player and multiple-time Olympic medallist.
+He is the current head coach of the Chinese Men's Table Tennis Team.

+Wang became the world champion in men's singles in 2009, defeating three-time World Champion Wang Liqin 4–0.
+Wang was also a three-time World Cup Champion in 2007, 2008 and 2010, as well as a three-time singles silver medalist at the 2004 Summer Olympics, 2008 Summer Olympics, and the 2012 Summer Olympics.
+He was ranked #1 on the official ITTF world rankings for 27 consecutive months from October 2007 to December 2009.
+In January 2010, he was surpassed by Ma Long.
+In April 2011, Wang reclaimed his #1 ranking.
 He is known to execute the Reverse Penhold Backhand (RPB) with exceptional skill.

-During his career, he has appeared twelve times in major world competition finals, which is a record.
-In men's singles, he has won the Asian Championship, Asian Cup, Asian Games, and Chinese National Games at least once.
+During his career, he appeared a record twelve times in major world competition finals.
+In men's singles, he won the Asian Championship, Asian Cup, Asian Games, and Chinese National Games at least once.

-Wang Hao retired from the national team at the end of 2014.
+Wang retired from the national team at the end of 2014.
+As of 2023, he is the head coach of the Chinese Men's Table Tennis Team.

 Equipment

-Wang Hao used a DHS Hurricane Hao blade(Special Blade for Wanghao : It's called N656) with a DHS Neo Skyline III Blue Sponge for forehand and Butterfly Sriver topsheet on Bryce sponge for his backhand.
+Wang used a DHS Hurricane Hao blade (a special blade for Wang called N656) with a DHS Neo Skyline III Blue Sponge for forehand and Butterfly Sriver topsheet on Bryce sponge for his backhand.

 Playing style

 Wang uses a penhold grip.
 He is representative of a new wave of penhold players, having good attacking and defensive skills off both wings of the table.
-The greater freedom of the wrist involved in a penhold grip allows Wang Hao to generate large amounts of spin on the forehand side.
+The greater freedom of the wrist involved in a penhold grip allows Wang to generate large amounts of spin on the forehand side.

-Compared to most pen-hold players on the professional circuit, Wang Hao uses the reverse-side for almost all shots on the backhand side, with the small exception of balls placed very slow and short within the table during serves.
+Compared to most pen-hold players on the professional circuit, Wang uses the reverse-side for almost all shots on the backhand side, with the small exception of balls placed very slow and short within the table during serves.
 This style of using the reverse-side exclusively for the backhand was considered to be improper, and when he first joined the national team most players did not think highly of him.

 Personal life

-Wang Hao and Yan Boya met in 2010 and they married in 2013.
+Wang and Yan Boya met in 2010 and they married in 2013.
 The same year, they had a son, Wang Ruiting.
 Wang Hao stated he would prefer his son to not pursue table tennis.